G1ANT-Robot/G1ANT.Hackaton.Tutorials/G1ANT.Robot.API/README.md

 4. For remote development (spread the processes)

 Everything from that is possible with G1ANT.Robot.API feature.
-Everybody can build G1ANT.Orchestrator (for Azure, for our own or connector to any different system), by using this API.
+Everybody can build Orchestrator (for Azure, for our own or connector to any different system), by using this API.

 ![Orchestrator](orchestrator.jpg)